open/close all folders

 - This very wiki once featured pages for Hentai-works, before switching to total Family Friendliness after The Second Google Incident.

-- Katie Rice feels this way about working on Ren And Stimpy: Adult Party Cartoon as a layout artist.
-She has said on her Twitter that she is openly embarrassed about having worked on it for its gruesome shock comedy and pornographic material, to the point where she refused to watch it for years.
+- Katie Rice feels this way about working on Ren & Stimpy: Adult Party Cartoon as a layout artist.
+She has said on her Twitter that she is openly embarrassed about having worked on it for its gruesome shock comedy and sexual material, to the point where she refused to watch it for years.
 And when she did pop in the Lost Episodes DVD one day, she was so revolted at what she helped make that her DVD of it went in the trash the next day.
 To date, she refuses to talk about her time working at Spumco.

 - Regular Show, already showing copious instances of radar-dodging, is based on two student films J.G.
 Quintel did when he was in college for animation.
 One is "The Naive Man from Lolliland," which, aside from one use of the word "hell," isn't considered all that raunchy.
 "2 in the AM/PM," however, contains R-rated swearing ("fuck" and "shit") and references to drug abuse (the clerks eat candy laced with LSD and trip out).

 - Rebecca Sugar, creator of Steven Universe, drew some soft Rule 34 years before getting a job at Cartoon Network.
 Also, co-developer Ian Jones Quartey drew a softcore pic that included a certain oft-rescued princess of a kingdom of fungi.